 This Mixed Berries and Kale Smoothie makes for a super healthy breakfast – it’s so refreshing and the combination of the berries, yogurt and kale is a great nutritious breakfast or an afternoon snack.

-The sweet fruity flavour of the berries makes me think I am having an indulgent dessert.
+The sweet fruity flavor of the berries makes me think I am having an indulgent dessert.
 At the same time, I know I am getting amazing health benefits from all the ingredients.

 Is it better to use fresh or frozen berries for smoothies?